Things To Do Aruba

 Aruba's Natural Pool

-Swimming in the Natural Pool is one of the most adventurous things you can do in Aruba!
+Swimming in Aruba’s Natural Pool is one of the most adventurous things you can do on the island!
 The pool is created from a unique rock formation that forms a bowl, surrounded by tall rock walls that protect it from the dramatic ocean waves that form on the north side of the island.
-The pool is located in the Arikok National Park, but it’s only accessible by 4×4 vehicle, so you’ll need to join an ATV tour or rent a Jeep to get there.
+The pool is located in the Arikok National Park, but it’s only accessible on foot or by 4×4 vehicle, so you’ll need to hike, join a jeep tour, or rent your own jeep to get there.

 You can expect the journey to be rocky and intense — you’ll be driving over some serious boulders and lava rock!
 Once you arrive, follow the signs to the pool, which is hidden behind a large rock wall.
 You’ll need to climb along the side of the rock wall to access the water, so bring your water shoes for this one!
 The pool can be dangerous at times, depending on the tide and weather conditions, so use your best judgment before jumping in.